shmoocon/proceedings-2015/otm/04_userland_persistence_on_mac_os_x.md

 Everything presented in the paper requires root permissions.
 OS X Userland persistence is not a new topic and has been researched **heavily**[^0] by Patrick Wardle and others.

-According to the Joanna Rutkowska’s “[Introducing Stealth Malware Taxonomy][1]” (pg.
+According to the Joanna Rutkowska’s “*Introducing Stealth Malware Taxonomy*”[^1] (pg.
 3), the technique being used in this paper is considered “Type 1” Malware.
-The infection method used is called the "Pre-text Section Infection Method" by the author and the details are outlined here "[Patching the Mach-o Format the Simple and Easy Way][2]".
+The infection method used is called the "Pre-text Section Infection Method" by the author and the details are outlined here "Patching the Mach-o Format the Simple and Easy Way[^2]".
 This research is built off of prior Mach-O patching techniques from [Pedro Vilaça][3] and [Roy G Biv][4] though it works across all Mach-O executable binaries for both the LC_MAIN and LC_UNIXTHREAD binary types, as long as the pre-text section is large enough for the malicious